Thermography for Industrial Applications

 - I am skilled, but my training doesn’t include heat transfer concepts.
 What is heat transfer?
 Why does it matter?

 - So I have all of this data, who can actually analyze and interpret thermal images for practical use?

 By asking these questions, users are improving their troubleshooting methods.
 These are steps to decrease downtime and improve productivity.
 If you have questions about thermal imaging, reach out to Horizon Solutions today!

-FLIR is a manufacturer of thermal imaging tools.
+FLIR® is a manufacturer of thermal imaging tools.
 Their team has expert-level knowledge of thermographic applications.
-Additionally, FLIR has a FAQ database, found here.
+Additionally, FLIR has an FAQ database, found here.

 It takes the right tools to properly identify potential points of failure in an electrical or manufacturing environment.
 We want you to avoid failures before they happen and we want you to avoid costly shutdowns.
 Thermal imaging is a relatively new and exciting technology to help you and your team achieve that goal.

 Have you tried infrared cameras?
 What are your thoughts on thermal imaging?
 Let us know in the comments section.